Kong/kongponents/docs/components/table.md

 ### enableClientSort

-**Experimental** - set this prop to `true` to enable client side sorting if using a fetcher that returns static data.
+**Experimental** - set this prop to `true` to enable client side sorting if using a fetcher that returns unpaginatinated data.
 This functionality may be flaky.

 ### fetcher